NickvisionApps/libnick/docs/README.md

-# libaura Documentation
+# libnick Documentation

-This folder contains all of the necessary documentation for using libaura and it's provided modules.
+This folder contains all of the necessary documentation for using libnick and it's provided modules.

 Each module (separated by namespace) contains its own documentation file that can be found within this folder or via one of the links below.